DigitalMitford/DM_documentation/sustainingDH_notes.md

 Schema Code and Codebook | Manage and guide the code, ease selection of tags, provide examples | project team and other coders oXygen XML Editor | syntax awareness, guiding the code | project team

-public-facing website and eXist-db | publish our data, share code |  all our user groups, project team members' accreditation of work, proofreading
+public-facing website and eXist-db | publish our data, share code, "surface" SI data in search engines |  all our user groups, project team members' accreditation of work, proofreading.
+Data surfacing encourages "stumbling upon" our site in quest of named entities we're coding.
 Social Media 2: Blog / Listservs | Announcements, detailed posts about project process | reaches potential new editors, coding school participants, involves our students
 Social Media 3: Ancestry.com | public genealogy trees | finds people with overlapping research interests on historical people and places
 GitHub repos | share and refine code, with version control | serves project and other coders